 In October 2001, Transition Bond Company I, a special purpose wholly owned subsidiary of CenterPoint Houston, issued and sold \$749 million of Series 2001-1 transition bonds in accordance with a financing order issued by the PUCT on May 31, 2000.
 CenterPoint Houston currently acts as servicer with respect to the Series 2001-1 transition bonds.
 Transition Bond Company I will have no obligations under the Bonds, and we have no obligations under the Series 2001-1 transition bonds.
-The security pledged to secure the Bonds will be separate from the security that is securing the Series 2001-1 transition bonds.
+The security pledged to secure the Bonds will be separate from the security that is securing the Series 2001-1 transition bonds or that would secure any other series of transition bonds.
 The outstanding Series 2001-1 transition bonds are currently rated Aaa/AAA/AAA by Moody's, S&P and Fitch, respectively.
 Please read "Relationship to the Series 2001-1 Transition Bonds" in the accompanying prospectus.

-Relationship to the Senior Secured Transition Bonds.
-Series A:
+Relationship to the Senior Secured Transition Bonds, Series A:

 In December 2005, Transition Bond Company II, a special purpose wholly owned subsidiary of CenterPoint Houston, issued and sold \$1.851 billion of Senior Secured Transition Bonds, Series A, in accordance with a financing order issued by the PUCT on March 16, 2005.
-CenterPoint Houston currently acts as servicer with respect to the Senior Secured Transition Bonds, Series A. Transition Bond Company II will have no obligations under the Bonds, and we have no obligations under Transition Bond Company II's Senior Secured Transition Bonds, Series A. The security pledged to secure the Bonds will be separate from the security that is securing the Senior Secured Transition Bonds, Series A. The outstanding Senior Secured Transition Bonds, Series A are currently rated Aaa/AAA/AAA by Moody's, S&P and Fitch, respectively.
+CenterPoint Houston currently acts as servicer with respect to the Senior Secured Transition Bonds, Series A. Transition Bond Company II will have no obligations under the Bonds, and we have no obligations under Transition Bond Company II's Senior Secured Transition Bonds, Series A. The security pledged to secure the Bonds will be separate from the security that is securing the Senior Secured Transition Bonds, Series A or that would secure any other series of transition bonds.
+The outstanding Senior Secured Transition Bonds, Series A are currently rated Aaa/AAA/AAA by Moody's, S&P and Fitch, respectively.
 Please read "Relationship to the Senior Secured Transition Bonds, Series A" in the accompanying prospectus.